-His work has been featured on Netflix, Amazon Prime and Showtime.
+His work is featured on Netflix, Amazon Prime, Showtime and other platforms.
 He's also screened films at dozens of festivals, including The Cannes Film Festival and Slamdance.

 Matthew’s latest projects include the psychological thriller, Perception, the biographical documentary, Steven Arnold: Heavenly Bodies, and Equal Playing Field, a moving documentary about a women’s soccer team’s journey to play a game at the highest elevation ever recorded.